BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 1. What is the purpose of the auction?

-> Our purpose is to create a DApp that autonomously runs a safe and secure auction that allows users to buy and sell items.
+> The purpose is to create a DApp that autonomously runs a safe and secure auction that allows users to buy and sell items.

 2. What is the value of the NFT being auctioned?